 Key Ingredients for an Omnichannel Attribution Strategy

-In order to accurately measure the success of their omnichannel strategies, it’s crucial that marketers have access to the right data to feed their attribution models.
+In order to accurately measure the success of their omnichannel strategies, it’s crucial that marketers choose an attribution model that provides them with access to the right data.
 Specifically, marketers need:

 Sales data at the person-level